 - Who you appeal to

 Ultimately, branding is about how you make people feel about themselves when they engage with your brand.
-Choosing a brand is an emotional choice, so your branding should elicit strong emotions from your ideal audience.
-Your brand can be a natural manifestation of your values and identity, but strategically focused to make fans feel a certain way.
+Choosing a brand is an emotional choice (most of the time), so your branding should elicit strong emotions from your ideal audience.
+Your brand should be a natural manifestation of your values and identity, but being strategically focused to make fans feel a certain way can be more effective.